ncatlab/nlab-content/pages/5/1/5/8/18515/content.md

 (there the Hadamard distribution is denoted "$-i D^+_m(x-y)$").

-An concise overview of the standard Hadamard propagator in Minkowski spacetime and its relation to the other pertinent propagors is given in
+An concise overview of the standard Wightman propagator in Minkowski spacetime and its relation to the other pertinent propagors is given in

 * {#Kocic16} [[Mikica Kocic]], _Invariant Commutation and Propagation Functions Invariant Commutation and Propagation Functions_, 2016 ([[KGPropagatorsOnMinkowskiTable.pdf:file]])

 On general [[globally hyperbolic spacetimes]] Hadamard spectrum condition was first rigorously defined in

 * {#KayWald91} B. S. Kay, [[Robert Wald]], _Theorems on the uniqueness and thermal properties of stationary, nonsingular, quasifree states on spacetimes  with a bifurcate  Killing  horizon_, Phys.
 Rep. 207(2), 49-136 (1991)

 and shown to be equivalent to the definition in terms of singular structure in

 * {#Radzikowski96} [[Marek Radzikowski]], _Micro-local approach to the Hadamard condition in quantum field theory on curved space-time_, Commun.
 Math.
 Phys.
 179 (1996), 529&#8211;553 ([Euclid](http://projecteuclid.org/euclid.cmp/1104287114))